osenvosem/rust-noise-ninja/memory-bank/activeContext.md

 -   Grid-based interfaces work well for pattern creation
 -   Audio library organization by category improves usability
 -   Real-time feedback is crucial for user experience in audio applications
+-   Development environment may have CPU compatibility issues (as seen with Tauri dev command failing)

+## Current Status Update

+Based on the project progress, we are now moving into the implementation phase where the core functionality needs to be built out.
+The UI components exist but need full integration with backend logic and audio processing capabilities.

+## Updated Next Steps

+1. [x] Complete grid interface functionality (in progress)
+2. [x] Implement sound library loading and playback (in progress)
+3. [ ] Build scheduling system
+4. [ ] Develop preset management
+5. [ ] Add settings menu functionality
+6. [ ] Implement cross-platform build configuration
+7. [ ] Add audio mixing and volume controls
+8. [ ] Test and optimize performance

+## Key Implementation Focus Areas

+-   Audio playback engine integration
+-   Grid pattern creation and editing capabilities
+-   State management for all UI components
+-   Cross-platform testing and optimization
+-   Performance monitoring and improvement